LakshmiMutyala/Healthcare_Project_Dev-Team_2/README.md

 You can Login as Admin by using the below credentials

----->UserName and Password<------
+--- UserName and Password ------

-aravind@gmail.com
+ Username:aravind@gmail.com

-Aravind123
+  Password: Aravind123

 used the Below Database and the Tables to store the data in cloud.